 No. Our service looks to ensure you are on the best deal, and renewal prices are often inflated in the hope the customer will not switch insurer and accept the higher rate.
 Customers should be aware that if they are not live WS4U customers when their car insurance policy comes up for renewal, they risk driving uninsured unless they ensure they have found alternative cover themselves (or accepted the renewal price).
 WS4U does not assume responsibility for the customers requirement to be insured and road legal at all times.

-If one year of claim free motoring has elapsed, you will earn one years no claims bonus (NCB) with your insurer.
+If one year of claim free motoring has elapsed, you will earn one year of no claims bonus (NCB) with your insurer.
 At the end of the year the insurance company will send proof of your cumulative NCB to either us, or directly to you, and this will allow us to search for your following years insurance or allow you to do it yourself.
 In the event of you being switched into a new insurance policy mid-term, you will lose your entitlement to the no claims discount that has accrued up until that point.
 Whilst this can have a big impact on a young driver, our research has shown that the benefit of one years NCB on an experienced motorist with an already hefty amount of NCB is marginal, and often a better deal can be had by switching mid-term.

 Blackbox, or telematics insurance policies use a small device installed in your car to monitor your driving behaviour and to relay that information to the insurance company to help lower the cost of your insurance.
 Telematics policies monitor your driving continuously and your premium can change day by day depending on your driving behaviour.
 This type of insurance can be especially beneficial for young drivers cutting the average premium by as much as 25%.
 Be aware that charges apply for the installation and removal of the black box device, and these vary from one insurer to the next.